 Getting a Japanese cell phone number online

-One of the easiest (and most popular) options is the voice and data SIM from Mobal.
+One of the easiest (and most popular) options is a voice and data SIM from Mobal.
 The order process is very straightforward, and they have great English support.
 You can have your SIM card shipped (for free) to you, so that you can be connected pretty much as soon as you land in Japan (you will just need to complete the set-up process once you arrive).

-Data is unlimited (though speeds will slow down after 7GB has been used in a month), and there are no complex contracts (a concern with many of the Japanese providers).
+Fast data is fixed at 1GB, 5GB, 10GB or 30GB, though you won’t ever be without data—speeds will just slow down (to around 200kbps) after your monthly cap has been reached.
+There are no complex contracts, which is a concern with many of the Japanese providers, and you can change your plan on a monthly basis.
 Your Japanese cell phone number will use the SoftBank network (one of the major cellular providers in Japan—formerly Vodafone), and you can make and receive calls, send and receive texts, and use data, of course.

 Billing options include debit card, credit card and PayPal, as well as convenience store payment.
 You will need a credit card to complete the initial order online.
 Read more about Mobal plans.